Treuchtlingen–Nuremberg railway

 The Treuchtlingen–Nuremberg railway is a 62 km long main line in the German state of Bavaria.
-Most of it follows two parts the historic Ludwig South-North Railway, one of the oldest lines in Germany.
+It essentially follows the valleys of the rivers Swabian Rezat and Rednitz, downstream.
+Most of it, from Pleinfeld to Nuremberg, is constituted by parts of the historic Ludwig South-North Railway, one of the oldest lines in Germany.
 Today, even after the opening of the Nuremberg–Ingolstadt high-speed railway, it is still used for long-distance services.
 It is also used as a detour during closures of the high speed line for maintenance.
 Between Nuremberg and Roth S-Bahn services run on the parallel Nuremberg–Roth line.

 History

 The first plans for a railway line from Augsburg to Nuremberg were made shortly after the opening of the first railway line in Germany, the Nuremberg–Fürth line in 1835.
 Merchants from the Augsburg area formed a joint-stock company for the construction and operation of a line from Augsburg to Nuremberg via Donauwörth and Treuchtlingen.
 The company was dissolved in 1841 because it was understood that King Ludwig I intended to build a state railway and because the company had decided that the difficult geography between Donauwörth and Treuchtlingen (the Franconian Alb) made it impossible to build and operate a railway economically.